 Viewing a worksheet in multiple windows

 Excel displays a new window for the active workbook.
 In this case, each window shows a different worksheet in the workbook.
-Notice the text in the windows' title bars: ***:1 and ***:2.
-To help you keep track of the windows, Excel appends a colon and a number to each window.
+Notice the text in the windows' title bars: *** - 1 and *** - 2.
+To help you keep track of the windows, Excel appends a number to each window:

-A single workbook can have as many views (that is, separate windows) as you want.
+- One workbook can have several views (that is, separate windows).
 Each window is independent of the others.
 In other words, scrolling to a new location in one window doesn't cause scrolling in other windows.
 See more about how to view and compare spreadsheets side by side.

 - You can close these additional windows when you no longer need them.
 For example, clicking the Close button on the active window's title bar closes the active window but doesn't close the other windows.